-Who has the authority to support my application on behalf of the board of trustees/employer chairperson?
+Who has the authority to support my application on behalf of the school board/employer

-The deputy chairperson or another trustee who has delegated authority in the absence of the chairperson or their deputy.
+The deputy chairperson or another trustee who has delegated authority in the absence of the presiding member or their deputy.
 Please make sure this is clear on the application form.

-What can I provide as evidence that my board of trustees/employer supports my application?
+What can I provide as evidence that my school board/employer supports my application?